-- Is likely to result in greatly reduced rates of ARIA.
+• Selectivity for AbOs is likely to result in greatly reduced rates of ARIA, allowing a broad therapeutic window.
 Amyloid plaque binding antibodies have been associated with ARIA, with IgG1 monoclonal antibodies in particular showing elevated rates of ARIA, which presents a safety concern.
 In contrast, ACU193 was engineered as an IgG2m4 subclass monoclonal antibody, which lacks the inflammatory effector functions of other IgG subclasses.
-Because ACU193 exhibits limited or no binding to amyloid plaques and lacks inflammatory effector functions, we believe that treatment with ACU193 is likely to result in greatly reduced rates of ARIA adverse events relative to IgG1 monoclonal antibodies that bind to plaque. - Allows for a broad therapeutic window.
+Because ACU193 exhibits limited or no binding to amyloid plaques and lacks inflammatory effector functions, we believe that treatment with ACU193 is likely to result in greatly reduced rates of ARIA adverse events relative to IgG1 monoclonal antibodies that bind to plaque.
 ACU193 has demonstrated a favorable pharmacokinetic profile in nonclinical studies.
 Based on the results of GLP safety studies in rats and monkeys, we believe that ACU193 has the potential to be clinically well-tolerated at doses up to 60 mg/kg.
 While certain anti-Ab/plaque antibodies have dose limitations due to ARIA, we believe that ACU193 may be well-tolerated at higher doses.

-ACU193: First AD Immunotherapy to Selectively Target AbOs
+ACU193: First AD Immunotherapy Candidate to Selectively Target AbOs